ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 As discussed in {{security-considerations}}, Unwanted Tracking can involve a variety of Attacker, Target, and Tag profiles.
 A successful implementation to preventing Unwanted Tracking should:

-- Include a variety of approaches to address different scenarios, including active and passive scanning and notifications or sounds
+- Include a variety of approaches to address different scenarios, including manual and passive scanning and notifications or sounds
 - Account for scenarios in which the Attacker has high expertise, proximity, and/or access to resources within the scope defined in {{what-is-in-scope}}
 - Account for scenarios in which the Target has low expertise, access to resources, and/or access to technological safeguards within the scope defined in {{what-is-in-scope}}
 - Avoid privacy compromises for Tag Owner(s) when protecting against Unwanted Tracking.
 The privacy of Tag Owner(s) and the security of Targets should be considered equally.